 $ whoami

-M.S. in Robotics from UC Riverside, specializing in SLAM, computer vision, and autonomous systems.
-I take research ideas all the way to shipped, production code — from drone-based 3D reconstruction to real-time, GPU-accelerated perception pipelines.
+M.S. in Robotics from UC Riverside, working at the intersection of SLAM, 3D reconstruction, and GPU systems.
+I take research ideas all the way to shipped, production code — from drone-based 3D reconstruction to custom CUDA kernels for real-time perception and LLM inference.

 ● tracking · pose locked